IPv6 Maintenance (6man) Internet Drafts

 Working Group: IPv6 Maintenance (6man)

-This document presents an architecture for IPv6 access networks that decouples the network-layer concepts of Links, Interface, and Subnets from the link-layer concepts of links, ports, and broadcast domains, and limits the reliance on link-layer broadcasts.
-This architecture is suitable for IPv6 over any network, including non-broadcast networks, which is typically the case for intangible media such as wireless and overlays.
+This document presents an architecture and framework for IPv6 access networks that decouples the network-layer concepts of Links, Interface, and Subnets from the link-layer concepts of links, ports, and broadcast domains, and limits the reliance on link-layer broadcasts.
+This architecture is suitable for IPv6 over any network, including non-broadcast networks, which is typically the case for intangible media such as wireless and virtual networks such as overlays.
 A study of the issues with IPv6 ND over intangible media is presented, and a framework to solve those issues within the new architecture is proposed.

 Authors: Nick Buraglio, Tim Chown, Jeremy Duncan